 Today we will learn about types of springs used in suspension system.
-Springs which is used in suspension system are helical spring, leaf spring, Torsion bar etc. Who have missed the last post about suspension system, first read that post before reading it
+Springs which used in suspension system are helical spring, leaf spring, Torsion bar etc. Who have missed the last post about suspension system, first read that post before reading it

 In the last post I have briefly describe the working and requirement of suspension system.
 We have also discussed about the component used in suspension system and we know that the springs are the main component of suspension system.

 Use of spring in Suspension System:

 We know that any system used in vehicle to reduce road shocks and vibration known as suspension system.
 Springs, shock absorber torsion bar etc. are components of suspension system.
 Due to irregularity of roads when a vehicle runs, it feels lot of vibration due to road irregularity and engine vibration.
 So if the car is perfectly rigid this vibration transmitted into whole body of car which cause damage of its body parts and also it is uncomfortable for the passengers too.
 So the Suspension Springs are used to separate the Wheel of the vehicle to the body so when the vehicle feel those vibration it transfer to the spring and the spring start oscillating without transmitting this vibration to the vehicle body.
 So these springs are the main component of suspension systems.
 Today we used various types of vehicle according to load capacity and luxuriousness.
 So there are different types of spring and suspension systems used in those different vehicles.

 Types of Springs used in Suspension System

 Semi elliptic leaf springs are used in almost all commercial vehicles.
 It is also used in cars for rear suspension.
 This spring consist of a number of leaves called blades.
 The blades vary in length and connected together as shown in the figure.
 These springs based on the theory of beam of uniform strength.